saket-gulhane/Freehand.io/README.md

 - We are using YOLO model and Transfer Learning to train it to our custom Images.
 - We have trained our ML Model to detect these components.
 - Using this Model we are detecting these Components in Image .
-- And with these Deatils we are then generating Code Using Node.js .
+- And with these details we are then generating Code Using Node.js .

 ## Contributing
 - We're are open to `enhancements` & `bug-fixes`.